adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 ##### mockQueryRecord
-  - For dealing with finding one record for a type of model with query parameters.
+  - For dealing with querying for one record for a model type => `store.queryRecord(modelType, params)`
     - Takes modifier method `returns()` for controlling the response payload
     - returns( model / json / id )
    - Takes modifier methods for matching the query params